vbaconnet-ledger/developer-portal/_docs/transport/prerequisites.md

 ## Nano App Installation

-Now you can install the Ethereum and bitcoin application into your Ledger Nano S/X.
+Now you can install the Ethereum and bitcoin application into your Ledger Nano S/X/S Plus.
 In this integration, we will use the Ethereum and Bitcoin application.